 In 2008’s Hollywood satire “Tropic Thunder,” Tom Cruise plays a small but memorable part as Les Grossman, a sleazy studio executive.
 Cruise required a bald cap and heavy prosthetics for the bit role, which he partially invented himself.
 The effort did not go unnoticed: The cameo was praised by critics, many of whom (including Observer and Quartz) half-jokingly called it the actor’s best role ever.

 Buster Keaton, ‘Sunset Boulevard’

-Buster Keaton, sometimes referred to as "The Great Stone Face," was a famous silent film comedian in the 1920s who starred in movies like "Battling Butler” and "The Frozen North.”
-The one-time slapstick king made a cameo decades after his heyday in the 1950 dark comedy "Sunset Boulevard” (pictured saying "pass” at 0:31), playing a dried-up version of himself during Norma Desmond's waxworks card game.
+Buster Keaton, sometimes referred to as “The Great Stone Face,” was a famous silent film comedian in the 1920s who starred in movies like “Sherlock Jr.” and “The General.”
+The one-time slapstick king made a cameo decades after his heyday in the 1950 film noir “Sunset Boulevard,” playing a dried-up version of himself during Norma Desmond’s waxworks card game.

 Xavier McDaniel, ‘Singles’

 In this romantic comedy about singles searching for love in the 1990s, protagonist Steve Dunne (played by Campbell Scott) is in bed with his love interest when she asks what he’s thinking.
 The camera humorously cuts to basketball player Xavier McDaniel, who proceeds to give Dunne a pep talk.

 Neil Patrick Harris, ‘Harold & Kumar Go to White Castle’